52

 ROI Score: 52/100 · Below Average Value

-Whittier College scores 52 (Below Average Value) on the CampusROI scale -- a small Southern California liberal arts college with a challenging financial profile.
+Whittier College scores 52 (Below Average Value) on the CampusROI scale - a small Southern California liberal arts college with a challenging financial profile.
 The 60.0% completion rate means two in five students do not graduate within the standard window.
 Median 6-year earnings of $37,500 and a 9.9-year payback period are below average for a school charging $51,350 in tuition.
 Net price of $25,757 reflects active discounting, and median debt of $24,937 produces a debt-to-earnings ratio of 0.665.
 The one-year repayment rate of 68.4% is mediocre.
 Business Administration is the strongest-performing program by earnings ($40,073 year-one, $73,792 at year four) with 64 graduates, earning a C grade.
 Two programs earn F grades: Kinesiology (debt-to-earnings 1.081, 32 graduates) and Social Sciences General (debt-to-earnings 1.207, 34 graduates).
-At 764 undergraduates, Whittier is one of the smallest institutions in this batch.
+At 764 undergraduates, Whittier is one of the smallest institutions in our dataset.
 The Southern California location is a genuine labor market advantage, but the completion rate and earnings outcomes do not reflect the labor market premium the location should theoretically provide.

 Payback Period